Research Paper

 Abstract

 The urbanicity gradient is steep: metro core ZCTAs average 61 percentage points more arts institutions per capita than rural areas, while a one-standard-deviation increase in median household income predicts only an 11% increase in institution count after controlling for density.
-The relationship between income and arts infrastructure is heterogeneous across art forms: museums exhibit a negative income elasticity of −0.77 after controlling for urbanicity, while media arts organizations cluster in higher-income areas.
-When we turn from institutional presence to funding flows, income reasserts itself: the highest-income quintile receives 1.32 times its proportional share of grant dollars, and an Oaxaca-Blinder decomposition attributes 148% of the funding gap to unexplained location premiums.
-We identify 938 arts desert ZCTAs — not rural, but dense suburban communities where population growth has outpaced cultural infrastructure.
-A difference-in-differences analysis of the 2022 e-filing mandate confirms the visibility shock was geographically neutral.
+The relationship between income and arts infrastructure is not merely modest but heterogeneous across art forms: museums exhibit a negative income elasticity of −0.77 after controlling for urbanicity, concentrating disproportionately in lower-income urban ZCTAs, while media arts and general arts organizations cluster in higher-income areas.
+When we turn from institutional presence to funding flows, income reasserts itself: the highest-income quintile of arts-bearing ZCTAs receives 1.32 times its proportional share of grant dollars, and an Oaxaca-Blinder decomposition attributes 148% of the funding gap to unexplained location premiums—the network amplifies geographic advantage beyond what institutional composition can explain.
+We identify 938 arts desert ZCTAs where observed institution counts fall significantly below population-predicted levels.
+These deserts are not, as commonly assumed, rural; they are dense suburban communities—Houston exurbs, Southern California inland cities, Bay Area suburbs—where population growth has outpaced cultural infrastructure.
+A difference-in-differences analysis of the 2022 federal e-filing mandate confirms that the visibility shock was geographically neutral, leaving the underlying distribution of arts infrastructure unchanged.
+These findings reframe the geography of cultural access: density creates the infrastructure, funding networks concentrate its benefits within dense areas toward wealth, and the binding constraint on cultural participation is not income but proximity to the institutional apparatus of legitimation.

 Key Findings